Christian Financial Planners Directory

 - CAP – Chartered Advisor in Philanthropy awarded by The American College

-- CASL – Chatered Advisor for Senior Living – awarded by The American College
+- CASL – Chartered Advisor for Senior Living – awarded by The American College

 - CDFA – Certified Divorce Financial Analyst – awarded by The Institute for Divorce Financial Analysts

-- CEP – Certified Equity Professional – awarded by Certified Equity Professional Institue
+- CEP – Certified Equity Professional – awarded by Certified Equity Professional Institute

-- CFE – Certified Financial Educator – awarded by Heartland Institue of Financial Education
+- CFE – Certified Financial Educator – awarded by Heartland Institute of Financial Education

 - CFS – Certified Fund Specialist – awarded by The Institute of Business & Finance